VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 24**
+- Improvement of saving documents to ODT file
+- Code fixed to be able to be compiled with -Os flag.
+Image is now smaller about 100 KB and performance is better.

 **Update 23**
 - Start of work on saving documents to ODT file